DashikiBulbasaur/chartodo/README.md

         deadline-notdoneall | dl-nda
             reverses all deadline done items back to todo
             example: chartodo dl-nda

+    REPEATING:
+        repeating-add | rp-a
+            add a repeating task. the task starts from your current date and time note that for the repeating time interval, only the following units are allowed: seconds, minutes, hours, days, weeks, months, years
+            example: chartodo rp-a gym 2 days
+            example: chartood rp-a gym 2 days mow 1 week repeating-done | rp-d
+            mark repeating todos as done
+            example: chartodo rp-d 1
+            example: chartodo rp-d 1 2 3 4 5
+        repeating-clearboth | rp-cb
+            clear the repeating todo and done lists
+            example: chartodo rp-cb
 ```

 ### Tips on usage

-1. Commands that take positions as arguments will sometimes ignore/reject invalid inputs such as a) non-numbers, b) 0, c) empty strings (if you can somehow do that in the terminal), and d) bigger index than the todo/done list you're trying to access
+1. Commands that take positions as arguments will ignore/reject invalid inputs such as a) non-numbers, b) 0, c) empty strings (if you can somehow do that in the terminal), and d) bigger index than the todo/done list you're trying to access
 2. Max character len for todo items is 15, and the max len for done lists is 10.
-This is arbitrary and can be changed in the future, to an extent, upon a user's request.
+This is arbitrary and can be increased upon a user's request.
 3. Max character len for tasks is 40.
-This isn't arbitrary as I don't want to encourage super-long tasks that wrap in the terminal and look ugly.
+This isn't arbitrary as I don't want to encourage super-long tasks that wrap in the terminal.
+It can be increased upon request.
+4. Spaces in the program are used to differentiate separate arguments, so multi-word tasks can instead be separated by a character such as -, e.g., multi-word-task-item
+5. For the repeating tasks, the maximum interval for the repeating time is 4294967295.
+6. When marking any todo (regular, deadline, repeating) task as done and it would exceed the done list's current set max len, the done list automatically deletes everything it has.
+This is so users don't have to worry about the done list being too full when marking todos as done.
+This can be changed upon request.

 ## Milestones